HasibullahFathi/hangman-game/README.md

     - Click on “Reveal Config Vars” to add any environment variables the application needs in this app only set the PORT to 8000.
     - View  Application
     - Once the deployment is complete, click on “Open app” in the Heroku dashboard to view the live application.

+live link of the Hangman game: https://hangman-game24-dcce7de4f198.herokuapp.com/

 ## Credits
 - Hangman logo used in App were taken from [ascii.co.uk](https://ascii.co.uk/) page.
 - Hangman Stages used in App were taken from [Chris Horton](https://gist.github.com/chrishorton/8510732aa9a80a03c829b09f12e20d9c) github page with a bit of modification.
-- Code Institute for the deployment terminal
+- Code Institute for the deployment terminal.